Baalbisan/BaalConv/README.md

 ```

 # USAGE
-From the directory in which you installed BaalConv run:
+From any directory run:
 ```
-./baalconv
+baalconv
 ```

 Available commands can be viewed by typing "help" in the TUI